lejbron/academic-kickstart/content/en/home/experience.md

   date_start = "2015-02-18"
   date_end = "2018-10-31"
   description = """
-  Designed a role model for bank and a bunch of customizations for Oracle IDM to use this model in application.
+  Designed a role model for bank departments and a bunch of customizations for Oracle IDM to use this model in application.
-  Responsibilities included:
+  Responsibilities:

-  * Maintain application
+  * Interact with customer from bank side
-  * Train bank employees
+  * Manage application implimintation process
-  * Document process
+  * Be responsible for process of transition to new role model
   """

 [[experience]]